bfenetworks/ingress-bfe/docs/en_us/ingress/load-balance.md

 - in `annotations`

-  - configurate weight for each Sub-Service.
+  - configure weight for each Sub-Service.

   - define a `Service` name for the service they provided together：